ShanJiang21/shanjiang21.github.io/_posts/2019-09-16-Third-Space-as-a-buffer.markdown

 Have you ever given a thought to the rotisserie chicken sold in Walmart/Costco?

-Some of the unnoticable detail
+Some of the unnoticable details from the vendor along the street are always the source of happiness.

 ### Trickle-down Economics